Would you like to learn how to draw eyes?

 Step 5 – Add Value To The Skin Around The Eye

-Every line that you draw on paper will look either lighter or darker depending on the value next to the line.
+Every line you draw on paper will look lighter or darker depending on the value next to the line.

-Adding value to the skin will help you see if you need to make any adjustments to eye drawing.
+Adding value to the skin will help you see if you need to make any adjustments to your eye drawing.

-Start by adding value to the skin the same way you did with the eye.
+Start by adding value to the skin like you did to the eye.

 Start with a 2H pencil and condition the paper.

 Work from the darkest section and draw towards the lightest part.

-Always study your reference image and continue to look at it while you are adding the value.
+Always study your reference image and continue to look at it while adding value.